dfelinto/blender-manual/manual/editors/asset_browser.rst

    the asset file will not be reflected in the file it's appended to.

 Instancing Collections
-   *Mimics the Instance Collections option when appending*
+   *Mimics the Instance Collections option when* :ref:`appending from the file browser <bpy.ops.wm.append>`

    Some asset types such as collections can be created as an instanced collection.
-   This is done by selecting the *Instance* option when dragging collection assets into the 3D Viewport.
+   This is done by enabling the *Instance* option after dragging collection assets into the 3D Viewport.
-   By selecting this option the an empty object is added and creates an instance of the collection.
+   By enabling this option an empty object is added that uses an instance of the collection.
+   If this option is disabled then the full collection hierarchy will be added to the scene.

+   Collection Assets from the current file will always be instanced.

 Note that all regular Blender operations are available after the asset has been added to the current file.
 For example, you could choose to link an object to the scene; this will also link its mesh and its materials.